 Through our responsible taxation policy, we increase the social impact of our investment operations.
 Tesi itself commits, and expects its investees to commit, to complying with the taxation laws of Finland and of other states in which they have business operations.
-In its investment operations, Tesi avoids investment structures that use aggressive tax planning.
+We do not accept tax evasion in our investments.
+We do not make direct investments in companies that engage in aggressive tax planning, and we also encourage all our investees to act likewise.
+We do not engage in aggressive tax planning ourselves either.